xinyi-hou/xinyi-hou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 😊 About Me

 Hi, there!
 I’m a Ph.D. student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (HUST), under the supervision of Prof. [Haoyu Wang](https://howiepku.github.io/).
-Previously, I received my B.S. degree at Northeastern University in June 2023.
+Previously, I received my B.S. degree at Northeastern University (NEU) in June 2023.

 My research interests include but are not limited to VR Security and LLM4SE.